 But alpha risk was not created equal.
 Think of buying and selling the same security, which is listed on two different exchanges, but one trades at a discount to the other.
 The short-term mispricing may only last for seconds and only as large as pennies on the pound.
 But there is a big difference if we take down 10 or 100,000 shares in a particularly good opportunity.
 By borrowing money from someone else, we could get many pennies and pounds in the end.
 If you compare this to another trade, whereby you buy orange juice futures against Tesla shares, because the chart looks good, leverage can be a very bad thing indeed in case you get it wrong.
 So, beware of the false prophets and always ask yourself: why would a particular strategy produce alpha?
 If it is because there is a technological, structural or fundamental reason then that is fine.
 If it is, because the manager is “really smart”, you might want to give the strategy a pass.

-Please look out for our final post on Gamma in this six-part series, as we look into all the core risk categories.
+Read our final post on Gamma > in this six-part series, as we look into all the core risk categories.